johnpeart/johnpeart.github.io/src/posts/blogpost/2014-08-24-card-clash-is-a-catastrophuck.md

 ---
 title: "Card clash is a catastrophuck"
 excerpt: "'Card Clash' has been driving me insane for months.
-It's a piece of marketing so pointless, it makes me furious every time I see it.
+It’s a piece of marketing so pointless, it makes me furious every time I see it.
 So I decided to fix it."
 categories:
   - services
 ---